SNS-Brancato-Lab/MSManalysis/README.md

 ## Description

-This python program allows an easy and interactive analysis of Markov State Models (MSMs) generated with deeptime library.
+This Python program provides an easy-to-use, interactive environment for analyzing Markov State Models (MSMs) generated using the deeptime library.
-Users can provide a list of MSMs at different lagtimes with the microstates used to generate the MSMs, then test the markovianity and compute kinetical data (mean first passage times and event rates).
+Users can supply a list of MSMs created at different lag times, along with the corresponding microstate trajectories used to build them.
+The program enables users to assess Markovianity and compute key kinetic properties: mean first passage times (MFPTs) and event rates.

 ---